juradom/Capstone_MJ/pitch.md

 About the Application
 ========================================================

-To use this application, go to this [location](https://mjurado.shinyapps.io/Capstone_MJ/) and simply type in a phrase in the text box provided.
+To use this application, go to this [location](https://mjurado.shinyapps.io/MJ_Capstone/) and simply type in a phrase in the text box provided.
 Optionally, you may opt to have the application return several predicted words based on your phrase.
-Please note that during the initial startup, there may be a 30 second delay to load the data that supports the predictive algorithm.
+Please note that during the initial startup, there may be a short delay to load the data that supports the predictive algorithm.

-General instructions can also be found by selecting the __About__ tab at the top of the [webpage](https://mjurado.shinyapps.io/Capstone_MJ/).
+General instructions can also be found by selecting the __About__ tab at the top of the [webpage](https://mjurado.shinyapps.io/MJ_Capstone/).

 The source code for this project can be located on [GitHub](https://github.com/juradom/Capstone_MJ).